Skip to content

 import com.baomidou.mybatisplus.core.toolkit.support.SimpleQuery;

-// Assume there is a User entity class and its corresponding BaseMapper
+// Assume you have a User entity class and corresponding BaseMapper

 List<Long> ids = SimpleQuery.list(

-User::getId, // The field to extract, here it's the User's id
+User::getId, // The field to extract, in this case the User's id

-System.out::println, // The first peek operation, printing each user
+System.out::println, // First peek operation, prints each user

-user -> userNames.add(user.getName()) // The second peek operation, adding each user's name to the userNames list
+user -> userNames.add(user.getName()) // Second peek operation, adds each user's name to the userNames list

 );